Search results for

 Rita El Khoury / Android Authority

 Based on all the technical factors we’ve analyzed so far, it’s clear that QD-OLED takes the win over OLED.
-While the price is higher, you do get a lot of features to compensate.
+While the price is a bit higher, you do get a lot of features to compensate.
 But at the same time, it’s worth noting that QD-OLED lacks thorough testing, even if it’s based on two mature technologies.
 LG, meanwhile, has had over a decade to perfect its OLED displays in the hands of consumers.

 OLED still offers a big upgrade over LCD for those that don't want the latest and greatest.